Mt. Democrat - East Slopes

 Take Colorado 9 to Alma.
 In the middle of town and on the west side of the road, look for a small sign for the road to Kite Lake.
 Turn here and drive a bit through a residential area.
 Continue 6 miles to Kite Lake.
 The last mile of this road can be a bit more rough, but a good-clearance 2WD should still be able to make it when the road is dry.
 There are restrooms and some camping spots at the trailhead.
 You must pay a small fee to park/camp at Kite Lake.
 If you park below (no fee), walk up the road to Kite Lake.

-From the saddle, turn left and follow the trail west up the ridge.
-Photo #15 and Photo #16 show the ridge and remaining route up the East Slope.
-After climbing about 200' along the ridge, the trail turns left and traverses southwest across the slope - Photo #17 and Photo #18.
-Photo #19 looks back to the saddle from approximately 13,700'.
-After a long stretch of trail that spans much of the slope, the terrain becomes steeper and there are few small switchbacks that lead to the top of the slope - Photo #20.
-Continue to the top of the slope and past a few mine prospect holes to reach the summit ridge ( 39.33886° N, -106.13634° W) near 13,900' - Photo #15.
+From the saddle, turn left and follow the trail west up the ridge - Photo #12.
+After climbing approximately 200', the trail turns left and traverses southwest across the slope - Photo #13 and Photo #14.
+After a long stretch of trail that spans much of the slope, the terrain becomes steeper and there are few small switchbacks that lead to the top of the slope.
+Continue to reach the summit ridge ( 39.33886° N, -106.13634° W) near 13,900' - Photo #15.